4 Powerful Kinds of Christian Training You Can Get Online

 2. Biblical and Theological Studies

-Specializing in this area offers the chance to become a true expert on the Bible and how God's message relates to other religions and today's most pressing issues.
-You might even get the opportunity to learn the biblical languages of Hebrew and Greek as you explore the historical contexts and teachings of the OId and New Testaments.
+Specializing in this area offers the chance to become a true expert on how biblical messages relate to other religions and today's most pressing issues.
+You might even get the opportunity to learn the biblical languages of Hebrew and Greek as you explore the historical contexts and teachings of scripture.
 It's the kind of knowledge that's worth having in case you ever pursue seminary studies in the future.

 Plus, programs of this nature also frequently include training in Christian apologetics, which is the science of defending against common objections or criticisms of the faith.
-That way, you can acquire skills that are truly valuable if God calls you to a career as a minister, chaplain, Bible educator, church administrator, or missionary.
+That way, you can acquire skills that are truly valuable if you pursue a career as a minister, chaplain, bible educator, church administrator, or missionary.

 3. Christian Ministry

-Do you feel a calling to teach the Bible and inspire other people with God's word?
-Programs focused in this area usually incorporate theological and biblical studies along with practical training related to communicating Jesus Christ's teachings and leading church groups or ministries.
+Do you feel a calling to teach and inspire other people with scripture?
+Programs focused in this area usually incorporate theological and biblical studies along with practical training related to communicating Christian teachings and leading church groups or ministries.
 And they are often designed to help you develop a deeper, yet grounded, spiritual life.

 4. Christian Studies